zenphantom/ml-git/docs/qs_configure_repository.md

 ## <a name="git_clone"> Creating a configured repository</a> ##

-A good practice is to version, in a git repository, the .ml-git folder that was generated.
+It's recommended to version, in a git repository, the .ml-git folder containing the settings you frequently use.
+This way you will be able to use it in future projects or share with another ml-git user if you want.
-That way in future projects or if you want to share with someone you can use the command ```ml-git clone``` to import the project's settings, without having to configure it for each new project.

-To create the .ml-git folder that must be versioned, the following commands are necessary:
+To create the .ml-git folder that will be versioned, the following commands are necessary:

 1. Initialize the ml-git project
     ```